The ICO exists to empower you through information.

 This process is similar to assessing if the first condition in section 40(3A) and regulation 13(2A) is satisfied.
 That is, if disclosing third-party personal data in response to an FOI or EIR request would contravene the data protection principles.

-Apart from this difference, you can follow Part 3 of this guidance to help you decide if confirmation or denial would contravene the data protection principles.
+You can follow Part 3 of this guidance to help you decide if confirmation or denial would contravene the data protection principles.

 If confirming or denying holding the information would not be lawful, fair and transparent, you should issue a refusal notice to give an NCND response.